iiNet Ultra Broadband FTTB FAQ

 What happens when FTTB is installed?

-An FTTB installation does not include additional home network wiring beyond the installation of the Network Boundary Point (your side of the building’s Main Distribution Frame).
+Note: An FTTB installation does not include additional home network wiring beyond the installation of the Network Boundary Point (your side of the building’s Main Distribution Frame).

 Many types of devices that are normally connected to phone lines (such as medic alarms, back-to-base alarms, EFTPOS machines, fax machines and more) can work over the FTTB network, however, please contact the service provider to make sure - you may need to order a specific type of phone service or move to a data-based solution.